 For more about why pollinator habitat in residential landscapes is so crucial, we highly recommend Doug Tallamy’s 2009 book Bringing Nature Home, which shows how restoring native plants to our landscapes is essential for sustaining the web of life.
 In Minneapolis we have the opportunity to make a difference for the endangered rusty patched bumblebee.

-We are looking for sites for new gardens for 2019!
-We also need people who would like to donate plants, help with a garden installation, or help with outreach or mapping (and we are accepting donations of tools and yard waste bags).
-This is a fun way to meet gardeners in the neighborhood, learn about gardening, and receive beautiful free plants that help the bees, butterflies, and other pollinators.
+We are looking for new garden sites for 2021!
+We also welcome volunteers who would like to donate plants, help with a garden installation, or help with outreach or mapping, and we are accepting donations of tools and yard waste bags.
+This is a fun way to meet gardeners in the neighborhood, learn about gardening, and receive beautiful free plants that sustain our bees, butterflies, moths, wasps, beetles, and other pollinators.